 - Compassionate grounds: You may be allowed to withdraw some of your super on compassionate grounds.
 Compassionate grounds include needing money to make payments on a home loan or council rates so you don't lose your home.

-In Australia, super is compulsory in paid employment for people over 18 and earning more than $450 per month.
-This means employers must pay a percentage of ordinary earnings into a super fund on their employee's behalf.
-(The $450 threshold will be removed from 1 July 2022).
+In Australia, super is compulsory in paid employment for people over 18 and for people under 18 if they work more than 30 hours per week.
+This means employers must pay a percentage (10.5%) of ordinary earnings into a super fund on their employee's behalf.
 Self-employed people are not required to contribute to super.

 You can find out more about super from Moneysmart, Super Guru or your super fund.